 The purpose of the Alternative Classroom is to provide assistance to students with learning disabilities, social-emotional difficulties, or other disabilities identified by the multidisciplinary team that would be best served through the Alternative Classroom the school curriculum with modifications.
 This assistance can be provided during a class period or during a study period.
-The students placed must have exhibited some learning problems and/or social-emotional problems that are a hindrance to themselves and/or their peers' learning.
 The amount of time spent in the Alternative Classroom depends on the student's needs as related to the learning/academic areas and/or social-emotional issues.

 The special assistance may be designed to be separate from the regular classes, but generally every attempt is made to work with classroom teachers and the regular curriculum through modifications as necessary for helping the student to be as successful as possible.
 Close contact and communication with the regular classroom teachers are essential and beneficial to the student, the regular education teacher, and the special education teacher.